 Due to the high belt preload tension causing 2.45 watts of resistance from the get-go, a chain will run more efficiently than a belt until you hit ~212 watts (when the resistance is equal).
 In practical terms, you can expect a chain drivetrain to hold an advantage of about 1-watt while pedalling very lightly, but this will drop to around a 0.45-watt at the average power output of a bike traveller.

 If you combed through the original test report, you’ll have noticed Friction Facts drew most conclusions at a preload tension of 85lbs.
 This was the highest belt tension recommended by Gates back in 2010, but this is not very common these days as frame technology has improved.

 The lowest belt tension that is currently recommended by Gates is just 28lbs (56lbs on the graph).
 This results in a 2.45-watt resistance when pedalling at rates of power between 0 and 212 watts.

-A low belt tension like this is usually for smaller/lighter riders who have a smooth and steady pedalling style, however, bigger/heavier riders (like myself) can also use 28lbs with the right bike (my KOGA WorldTraveller frame has a very stiff rear frame triangle; see my belt setup including the low tension in this video HERE).
+A low belt tension like this is usually for smaller/lighter riders who have a smooth and steady pedalling style, however, bigger/heavier riders (like myself) can also use 28lbs or less with the right bike (my KOGA WorldTraveller frame has a very stiff rear frame triangle; see my belt setup including the low tension in this video HERE).

 The highest belt tension that is currently recommended by Gates is 53lbs (106lbs on the graph).
 A high preload tension is needed for tall and powerful riders (or someone with a punchy or rough pedalling style).
 This results in a 3.1-watt resistance when pushing the pedals anywhere from 0 to 229 watts.

-So if belts are more efficient at high power outputs, why don’t Olympic track riders use belt drivetrains ?
+So if belts are more efficient at high power outputs, why don’t Olympic track riders use belt drivetrains?

 1. They would need a higher preload tension than tested to keep the belt on the cog during peak power and torque.
 This would potentially result in higher resistance.